open-gpu-compute/learning-cuda/README.md

-# learning-cuda
+# Tutorials
-Basics of CUDA with emphasis on brevity and carity
+Basics of CUDA and HIP with emphasis on brevity and carity